osrf/gazebo_tutorials/introspection/tutorial.md

 ## Run the code

-Download a world file from (http://bitbucket.org/osrf/gazebo_tutorials/raw/default/introspection/files/empty.world here), that will load your world plugin.
+Download a world file from [here](http://bitbucket.org/osrf/gazebo_tutorials/raw/default/introspection/files/empty.world), that will load your world plugin.

 Start gazebo: